honzajavorek/honzajavorek.cz/README.md

 - Python dependencies are managed by [uv](https://docs.astral.sh/uv/).
 - The [@dependabot](https://dependabot.com/) takes care of upgrading (see `.github/dependabot.yml`).

+Run `uv run blog test` to execute the tests.
+The test suite also checks Python code with Ruff for lint and formatting violations.

 ## 🚀 Deployment

 Each commit to `main` runs a [GitHub Actions](https://github.com/features/actions) build which automatically deploys the site to [GitHub Pages](https://pages.github.com/).
 The configuration is in `.github/workflows/build.yml`.